enolive/xUnitMetaKata_csharp/README.md

 The overall semantics for a round of the game are defined as a list.
 The pattern matching in C# 7 is not good enough to act as a good replacement for this :-(.
+The expression syntax for exceptions is helpful for this, though.

+If there was already a game over, you can still play it without any changes to the game state.
+I am not sure if I should consider it a feature or bug, so I did not change this ;-).